einars/scad-elite/readme.md

 This is a library of OpenSCAD conversion of the models from the original 1984 Elite.

-Coordinates extracted from the outstanding bbcelite.com BBC Micro Elite disassembly project.
+Coordinates extracted from the outstanding [BBC Micro Elite disassembly project](https://bbcelite.com/).

 Rebuilt for OpenSCAD by Einar Lielmanis, einars@spicausis.lv.